interfacevisionblog/interfacevisionblog.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

 Just like you can display and edit trees in many [different visual formats](https://www.google.com/search?q=tree+structure&tbm=isch), you can display and edit source code visually.
 You can have multiple visual representations of the same program: each one tailored towards the reader of your program!

-And all of this is possible without writing custom code (emergent behavior) because there is no need to convert your program from source-code to a data-structure.

 It really surprises me that we have gone this far without Homoiconicity going main stream.

 ## Why is Homoiconicity Hard To Do in Languages?